-After you ween the baby from breastfeeding (after 6 months is the ideal time to do so), you can absolutely start your detox protocol, which will help you lose extra baby weight, regenerate the body after pregnancy, and help you feel more energetic and vital.
+After you wean the baby from breastfeeding (after 6 months is the ideal time to do so), you can start your detox protocol, which will help you lose the extra baby weight, regenerate the body after pregnancy, and help you feel more energetic and vital.

 How to Detox Your Body Fast: The Power of Fruit and Herbs